 ..as I prepare to take a blogging break...

 I will be taking the time tomorrow to give special thanks to God for His many blessings.
 So many things for which to be thankful!

-I will be taking a blogging break during the Thanksgiving holidays.
-Lord willing and if the creek don't rise, I'll be back on Monday.
+Also, this note: I'll be taking a blogging break as I head off to Texas to visit my loved ones there.
+Lord willing and if the creek don't rise, as they say, I should be back on Wednesday, November 29th.

 Turkeys will thaw in the morning, then warm in the oven to an afternoon high near 190F.
 The kitchen will turn hot and humid, and if you bother the cook, be ready for a severe squall or cold shoulder.

 During the late afternoon and evening, the cold front of a knife will slice through the turkey, causing an accumulation of one to two inches on plates.
 Mashed potatoes will drift across one side while cranberry sauce creates slippery spots on the other.
 Please pass the gravy.